 - Local Import Duty Rates – If you supply the HS Code for the goods to import, the freight forwarder or customs broker can confirm what rate of duties will be applied to the imported goods.
 Also, confirm how the import duty is charged on your product.
 This process varies from country to country so get confirmation for your situation.

-3. Understand your actual currency exchange rates and costs.
+Step 3: Understand the actual foreign currency exchange rates and costs.

-There are plenty of ways to make International payments and currency exchange.
+There are plenty of options to make foreign exchange payments to International suppliers.
 You must clearly understand the actual exchange rate that your Currency Exchange provider can offer you.
-Note that the exchange rate actually secured will be less than the current trading value.
+Note that the exchange rate that you secure will be less than the current interbank rate.

-Let’s look at a basic example of a 20’ shipment of goods from China.
+Let’s look at a basic example of a shipment of a 20’ container of goods from China.
 A supplier has quoted:

 - 100pcs of furniture items – $100 USD per piece